camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/secure-cluster-communication.md

   # This setting can also be overridden using the environment variable ZEEBE_BROKER_NETWORK_SECURITY_PRIVATEKEYPATH.
   privateKeyPath:

-  # Configures the pkcs12 file containing both the certificate chain and the private key.
+  # Configures the keystore file containing both the certificate chain and the private key.
-  pkcs12:
+  # Currently only supports PKCS12 format.
+  keyStore:
-    # The path for pkcs12 file
+    # The path for keystore file
     # This setting can also be overridden using the environment variable ZEEBE_BROKER_NETWORK_SECURITY_PKCS12_FILEPATH
     filePath:

-    # Sets the password for the pkcs12 file, if not set it is assumed there is no password
+    # Sets the password for the keystore file, if not set it is assumed there is no password
     # This setting can also be overridden using the environment variable ZEEBE_BROKER_NETWORK_SECURITY_PKCS12_PASSWORD
     password:
 ```

-> The `certificateChainPath`, `privateKeyPath` and `pkcs12.filePath` can be relative to your broker's working directory, or can be absolute paths.
+> The `certificateChainPath`, `privateKeyPath` and `keyStore.filePath` can be relative to your broker's working directory, or can be absolute paths.

 ## Gateway